ini272/cv/README.md

 single node VirtualBox hosts, therefore increasing redundancy, eliminating a single point of failure, and providing a path for OS and software updates with low downtime
+- Racked up and deployed physical nodes in the local data center serving as virtual workstations (VMs) to meet the demand for remote work
 - Onboarded new IT colleagues: Informing them about ticketing procedures, location-specific servers, configuration management, etc.